 What are Overlays?

-Overlays are styled text and images in your broadcast.
-If you don’t see the Overlays window, you can show it by clicking the in the upper right corner of the Main Window, or show it using Overlays menu at the very top of your display.
+Overlays are styled text, shapes, images and animations in your broadcast.
+If you don’t see the Overlays window, you can show it by clicking the Overlays icon in the upper right corner of the Main Window, or show it using Overlays menu at the very top of your display.
+There are eight types of Overlays:

 Text Overlays

-Select New Text Overlay in the Overlays menu at the top of your display
+• Select New Dynamic Text Overlay or New Text Box Overlay in the Overlays menu at the top of your display.

-Click the button at the bottom the Overlays Window,
+• Click the buttons at the bottom the Overlays Window,

 When you create a new Text Overlay, a Text Editing Window will appear.
 Start typing to enter text.
 You can hold the shift key and press the return key to insert a line break.
-You can change many properties including font, font size, and text color.
+You can change many properties including font, font size, text color, kerning (the spacing between characters), and line height.
 You can apply any of these properties to individual lines or chunks of the text by highlighting them, and selecting your styles.

 You can apply a shadow or an outer glow effect to all of the text.
 To add an emoji, click the 😀 smiling emoji button and select from the menu.